golang/proposal/design/go2draft-type-parameters.md

 library.
 A new `slices` packages will be similar to the existing bytes and strings packages, operating on slices of any element type.
-New `maps` and `chans` packages will provide simple algorithms that are currently duplicated for each element type.
+New `maps` and `chans` packages will provide algorithms that are currently duplicated for each element type.
 A `sets` package may be added.

 A new `constraints` package will provide standard constraints, such as